Amisha121102/CodingQues/README.md

 - 👋 Hi, I’m @Amisha121102
 - 👀 I’m interested in Artificial intelligence
-- 🌱 I’m currently pursuing Btech from Chitkara University and currently in second year
+- 🌱 I Completed my BTech in CSE.
 - 💞️ I’m looking to collaborate on web development
 - 📫 How to reach me ... my email-id --> Singlaamisha.1211@gmail.com